Source: Virginia Department of Wildlife Resources, Snakehead Fish in Virginia

 It helps to remember that the Native Americans imported crops into what became Virginia - tobacco, corn, beans, and squash in particular - before the Europeans arrived.

 The balance of nature in the state of Virginia has been tilted by non-native species.
 Some were brought here; cows, horses, honeybees, pigs, potatoes, and most other agriculturally-valuable species are not native to Virginia.
-Even the species of tobacco that we grow is not native.
-The honeybee was introduced from England to Boston, then escaped and spread widely.
-A British officer noted during the American Revolution:1
+The species of corn and tobacco grown by English colonists, and by Native Americans before 1607, are non-native introduced species.

 Aquatic organisms are hard to see unless you're a waterman, but can involve great expense.
 The zebra mussel was extirpated from Millbrook Quarry upstream of Lake Manassas, but companies with intake pipes drawing water from the freshwater rivers still fear they will have to spend heavily to keep their intake/discharge pipes clear of obstruction.